mdjnewman/av-gear-sale/index.md

 - 4x Speakon to Speakon cables, about 8m in length
 - 2x ~2m Speakon to Speakon cables (bridge between B1520 & B1800X)
-- Several XLR to XLR cables of varying length (for use with mic and DMX controller/lights)
+- Several XLR to XLR cables of varying length (for use with microphones and DMX controllers/lights)
 - 2x 1/4" mono to 2x 1/4" mono cable, ~2m
 - RCA to 1/4" cables (not shown below)
 - 2x stereo RCA to stereo RCA cables, ~5m (not shown below)